vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 1. The merchant initiates a payment of 1000 NOK
 2. The user confirms the 1000 NOK payment in Vipps
 3. The merchant captures 50 000 NOK from the user

+Similarly: It is not possible to capture an amount that is not reserved, as that would make it possible to charge a user's card without requiring the user to confirm the payment in Vipps first.

 The API responds with details about the error.